Residence nil-rate band: the complete guide

 The residence nil-rate band can shelter up to £175,000 of a family home from inheritance tax – or £350,000 for a couple who transfer the unused allowance.
 Combined with the standard nil-rate band, this creates a potential tax-free threshold of £1,000,000 for couples leaving their home to their children or grandchildren.

 Claiming the RNRB requires forms IHT435 and (where applicable) IHT436 to be completed as part of the probate application.
-For most family estates the process is straightforward, though larger or more complex estates benefit from professional guidance.
+For most family estates the process is straightforward, though larger or more complex estates – particularly those involving the taper, trusts, or the downsizing addition – benefit from professional guidance.

 For more on how inheritance tax works, see our inheritance tax hub, our guide to the nil-rate band, our explanation of the 7-year gift rules, and our practical guide to inheritance tax on property.

-All figures verified against HMRC and gov.uk guidance, March 2026.
-Thresholds frozen until 5 April 2031 per Budget 2025.
-This guide covers England and Wales and is for information only — it does not constitute legal or tax advice.
+All figures verified against HMRC and gov.uk guidance, June 2026.
+Thresholds frozen until 5 April 2031 per Budget 2025 (Finance Bill 2025–26).
+RNRB: IHTA 1984 ss.8D–8M; downsizing addition: IHTA 1984 ss.8FA–8FE (both inserted by Finance (No. 2) Act 2015).
+This guide covers England, Wales, Scotland, and Northern Ireland and is for information only – it does not constitute legal or tax advice.
 For complex estates, a solicitor or tax adviser can help ensure the correct reliefs and allowances are claimed.